Jona Goldrich: Early life

 Jona Goldreich was born in 1927 in Lviv (formerly Poland, present-day Ukraine).
 He received a degree in mechanical engineering from Technion – Israel Institute of Technology.

-In 1942, in the midst of World War II, he escaped from the Nazis by trekking across Europe to Israel with his brother, Avram Goldrich.
+In 1942, in the midst of World War II, he escaped from the Nazis by trekking across Europe to Palestine with his brother, Avram Goldrich.
 However, their parents and another brother were murdered by the Nazis in concentration camps.
 Goldrich was thus a Holocaust survivor.

 Goldrich fought in the 1948 Arab–Israeli War.
 He also worked for the labor union Histadrut in Haifa.
 He then immigrated to the United States, travelling to Los Angeles, California by bus in 1952.

 Career

 Changing his surname to Goldrich, he started his career as a window screen installer in Los Angeles.
 In 1954, he founded Active Cleaning & Maintenance, a company focusing on cleaning up construction sites.
 By 1957, he developed an apartment building in North Hollywood.
 In 1978, his company "was fined $5,000 [...] for filing false payroll forms with the Department of Housing and Urban Development."
 It went bankrupt a few years later.

 Goldrich co-founded a real estate development and management company known as Goldrich & Kest Industries with Sol B. Kest, a Holocaust survivor.
 In 1964, they developed Eldorado, a residential building located at 4425 Ventura Canyon Avenue in Sherman Oaks.
 They also developed Sutton Terrance, another residential building located at 6251 Coldwater Canyon Avenue in North Hollywood.
 Another apartment complex they developed, Sepulveda Village in Mission Hills, comprised 18 buildings, with the reception located at 10023 Sepulveda Boulevard.
 A year later, in 1965, they developed Northridge Village Townhouses, an apartment complex in Northridge, California.
 In 1981, they purchased hotels in Tenderloin, San Francisco.

 With Mel Grau, Goldrich and Kest developed a new marina in Sunset Beach, California in 1969.

 With Sheldon Appel, Goldrich and Kest redeveloped the former General Motors plant in South Gate in the 1980s.
 They also turned land near the Long Beach Airport into offices and retail spaces.

 With Nathan Shapell, Goldrich and Kest developed some buildings in the Bunker Hill area of Downtown Los Angeles, including Promenade Towers, Grand Promenade and the California Plaza.
 They also owned Kings Villages, a 313 unit federally subsidized low-income housing project in Pasadena which they later sold to Thomas Pottmeyer & Co.
 In 1991, Pottmeyer was later sued by the city of Pasadena for allegedly violating civil rights and fair housing laws for allegedly discriminating against blacks in favor of Latinos.
 The lawsuit was the most expensive in the history of Pasadena.
 Additionally, they owned Green Hotel, a retirement home in Pasadena, and a government-subsidized retirement home in Santa Monica.

 Goldrich was a member of the California Housing Council, the Community Redevelopment Agencies Association, and the Governmental Affairs Council of the Building Industry Association.